Fuglesteg/fuglesteg.net/projects/nanopower-dashboard.md

 display information from their line of IOT devices.
 NanoPower was working on implementing an iPhone and Android app, and a REST based API to be used with it.
-We were tasked with creating a website that used the same REST API to provide better visualisations, analysis and reporting that what the mobile app could do.
+We were tasked with creating a website that used the same REST API to provide better visualisations, analysis and reporting than what the mobile app could do.

 The dashboard was fully customisable by the user.
 It's main components are: